 If at any time you are not happy with your care assistant, you can cancel the arrangement.
 You must give at least 48 hours' notice.

 You can cancel your contract with a Curam carer at any time and are only obliged to pay for the care that has already been delivered, outside of the 48-hour notice period.

 We expect every self-employed carer using our platform to adhere to the latest government guidelines for PPE.
-We send out regular emails to every approved carer outlining the most recent coronavirus updates from the government to keep them well-informed.

 However, as Curam carers are self-employed it is their responsibility to source and wear the correct PPE.
 If you believe that your carer’s levels of protection are not sufficient, either discuss it with them in person or let a member of our team know at firstname.lastname@example.org.